 A: Yes.
 The HDB is counted as your 1st property and hence, the private property will be considered as your 2nd property.
 Therefore, there will be a 12% ABSD payable.

 Q6: I am a Singapore PR and own a HDB flat.
-I have already fulfil the Minimum Occupation Period (MOP).
+I have already fulfilled the Minimum Occupation Period (MOP).
 Can I buy a private property?

 A: Yes.
 You can buy a private property.
 However, you will need to sell your HDB within 6 months.
-In the case of a new property launch which will only be completed in a few years, you can get your solicitor to write in to IRAS to get approval to sell your HDB 6 months from the date of the T.O.P notification.
-However, unlike Singapore Citizens, you will not be able to get back the ABSD paid for this 2nd property, even though you have sold your 1st.
+In the case of a new property launch which will only be completed in a few years, you can get your solicitor to write in to IRAS to get an approval to sell your HDB 6 months from the date of the T.O.P notification.
+However, unlike Singapore Citizens, you will not be able to get back the ABSD paid for this 2nd property.

 Have a question and can’t find your answer here?

 Feel free to give us a call at +65 6750 4559 or contact us via the enquiry form below.

 CONTINUE TO CONTACT US PAGE